Innovate Corp.: Broadcast expansion

 September 2018 saw the announcement of the purchase of WJFB in Lebanon, Tennessee from Radiant Life Ministries for $5.75 million.
 HC2 also purchased Columbus, Ohio station WDEM-CD from Minority Brands for $850,000.
 Also in September, a multi-station deal in Puerto Rico was announced with HC2 buying WOST, WQQZ-CD and WWKQ-LD from Corporate Media Consultants Group LLC for $2.85 million.
 In October, HC2 purchased K20JX-D from Amazing Facts Inc for $800,000.

 In May 2019, HC2 Holdings announced they were acquiring a full-power station from Lowcountry Media for $2.6 million.
 WSCG of Baxley, Georgia serves the Savannah market.
 The purchase of two low-power stations was announced in June 2019.
 WBEH-CD of Miami, Florida and WSPF-CD of St. Petersburg, Florida were sold by WPMF Miami LLC for $3.7 million.
+The sales of these stations would fall through by the end of the year.
+WSCG and WSPF would later be sold to TCT, while WBEH would later be acquired by the Word of God Fellowship, parent of the Daystar Television Network.

 On October 21, 2022, INNOVATE Corp. announced that Azteca América would cease operations on December 31, after 22 years of operation as a competitor to leading Spanish networks Univision and Telemundo.
 Prior to the announcement, INNOVATE had been selling most of the full-power stations operated by Azteca América, and began notifying affiliates and advertising partners of the network’s planned closure.